tock/tock/boards/earlgrey-nexysvideo/README.md

 $ make OPENTITAN_BOOT_ROM=<path_to_opentitan>/sw/device/boot_rom/boot_rom_fpga_nexysvideo.elf qemu
 ```

 Where OPENTITAN_BOOT_ROM is set to point to the OpenTitan ELF file.
+This is
-This is usually located at `sw/device/boot_rom/boot_rom_fpga_nexysvideo.elf` in the OpenTitan build output.
+usually located at `sw/device/boot_rom/boot_rom_fpga_nexysvideo.elf` in the
+OpenTitan build output.
+Note that the `make ci-setup-qemu` target will also
+download a ROM file.

-QEMU can be started with Tock and a userspace app with the `qemu-app` make target:
+QEMU can be started with Tock and a userspace app with the `qemu-app` make
+target:

 ```shell
 $ make OPENTITAN_BOOT_ROM=<path_to_opentitan/sw/device/boot_rom/boot_rom_fpga_nexysvideo.elf> APP=/path/to/app.tbf qemu-app
 ```

-The TBF must be compiled for the OpenTitan board which is, at the time of writing,
+The TBF must be compiled for the OpenTitan board.
-supported for Rust userland apps using libtock-rs.
 For example, you can build
 the Hello World exmple app from the libtock-rs repository by running:

 ```